bredele/lego/Readme.md

 <a href="http://bredele.github.com/lego-examples/" target="_blank"><img src="https://runnable.com/external/styles/assets/runnablebtn.png" style="width:67px;height:25px;"></a>

-  > Legojs is still in an experimental stage and some improvement and new features are coming.
+  > Brick is still in an experimental stage and some improvement and new features are coming.

 ## Browser support

-Legojs is fully tested and supports all mainstream browsers from IE8+.
+Brick is fully tested and supports all mainstream browsers from IE8+.

 [![Selenium Test Status](https://saucelabs.com/browser-matrix/bredele.svg)](https://saucelabs.com/u/bredele)